Is There a Diet for Gout?

 - Limiting foods with purines

-Because uric acid is formed from the breakdown of purines, it is best to limit the amount of purine-rich foods you consume.
+Because uric acid is formed from the breakdown of purines, it is best to consume a low-purine diet for gout.

 Foods To Avoid With Gout

-Even though there are no foods that cause gout, it’s good to limit your consumption of the following, and avoid these foods and drinks entirely if you are having a gout flare.
+Even though there are no foods that cause gout, it’s recommended to limit certain foods and drinks from your diet.
+If you are having a flare, it is better to avoid these entirely.

 - Red meat